TrafficGuard/sophia/docs/docs/agent-concepts.md

 }
 ```

-The agent has three LLMs configured for easy, medium and hard tasks, so its simple to evaluate different LLMs at a particular level of capability.
+The agent has three LLMs configured for easy, medium and hard tasks, so it's simple to evaluate different LLMs at a particular level of capability.

 This was partly inspired when Claude 3 was released, having the Haiku, Sonnet and Claude models.